yeoman/yeoman.io/app/authoring/dependencies.md

 ## npm

 You just need to call `generator.npmInstall()` to run an `npm` installation.
-Yeoman will ensure the `npm install` command is only run once even if it is called multiple time by multiple generators.
+Yeoman will ensure the `npm install` command is only run once even if it is called multiple times by multiple generators.

 For example you want to install lodash as a dev dependency: